 What is a Cenote?

-At it’s root, a cenote is simply a sinkhole that’s been flooded with rain and ground water.
-That definition may leave you wondering what all the fuss is about, but trust us, taking a dip in a cenote is a whole lot more fun than that makes it sound.
+That definition may leave you wondering what all the fuss is about, but trust us, taking a dip in a cenote is much more fun than that makes it sound.

 First off, some of these pools are downright massive.
 They’re often dozens of meters across, just as deep, and buried in caves far beneath the jungle landscape.